-The International Labour (ILO) is launching a global media competition to recognize exemplary media coverage on labour migration.
+The International Labour Organization (ILO) is launching its sixth annual Global Media Competition to recognize exemplary media coverage on labour migration and fair recruitment.

 Eligible Countries: International Labour Organization (ILO) member countries.